pytroll/trollflow2/doc/source/index.rst

 If the callable has a ``stop`` method, it will be called without arguments at the end of each run (one scene).

+If the configuration has a ``timeout``, that will be used as the maximum time in seconds the plugin will be allowed to run.
+If it has not completed within this number of seconds, the job will be considered to have failed.
+This feature is only available on Unix.

 An example of such a callable class used in trollflow2 is the ``FilePublisher`` plugin.